laserkelvin/laserkelvin.github.io/resume.md

 Oral Presentations
 :   Reviewer for SciPy 2020.
 :   Presented scientific results at over 18 international conferences in Chemistry and Astronomy.
-:   Presented workshops on reproducible Python and code practices to undergraduates.
+:   Presented workshops on reproducible Python and code practices to undergraduates at the Center for Astrophysics | Harvard & Smithsonian.

 Experimental Techniques
 :   Pulsed laser maintenance and operation.